 It is fair to say that the more you pay for the hotel, the more baby friendly it is likely to be.
-Backpacker places have limited in-room facilities, though if you bring your own equipment it is still possible to stay in such hostels.
+Backpacker places have limited in-room facilities, although if you are breastfeeding and bring any other equipment you may need, it is still possible to stay in such hostels.